enircobirto/chessgames-downloader/README.md

 #### Will first write the games of ```Anderssen```, ```Morphy```, and ```Blackburne```,
 #### Then will add the games of ```Bird``` and ```Charousek``` to the same file, keeping the results of the first operation.

-### The file 'gamelist' is emptied at the end of every run, but you can add invididual games to it before the program runs, and those games will be downloaded.
-Just remember to put ```?player="PreferredPlayer"``` at the end of the link :)
+### The file 'gamelist' is emptied at the end of every run, so:

+#### You can add invididual games to it before the program runs, and those games will be downloaded.
+(Just remember to put ```?player="PreferredPlayer"``` at the end of the link, or else the program will crash)